-11.2 Other complaints
+14.2 Other complaints

-Complaints relating to Staff or Governors private and personal history or conduct outside of school, in a private capacity, do not fall within the remit of the school complaint policy and will not be dealt with by the school unless it directly affects the safequarding of children at St White's.
+Complaints relating to Staff or Governors private and personal history or conduct outside of school, in a private capacity, do not fall within the remit of the school complaint policy and will not be dealt with by the school unless it directly affects the safeguarding of children at St White's.

-The Early Years team take account of requirements related to complaints set out in the safeguarding and welfare section of the statutory framework for the Early Years Foundation Stage (paragraph 3.4) that explains, 'Providers must be alert to any issues for concern in the child's life at home or elsewhere.
-Providers must have and implement a policy, and procedures, to safeguard children.
-These should be in line with the guidance and procedures of the Gloucestershire Safeguarding Children Board (GSCB).
-The safeguarding policy and procedures includes an explanation of the action to be taken in the event of an allegation being made against a member of staff, and cover the use of mobile phones and cameras in the setting.'
+The Early Years team take account of requirements related to complaints set out in the safeguarding and welfare section of the statutory framework for the Early Years Foundation Stage (paragraph 3.4) that explains, the school must be alert to any issues of concern in the child's life at home or elsewhere.
+The school must have and implement a policy, and procedures, to safeguard children.
+These should be in line with the guidance and procedures of the relevant Local Safeguarding Children Board (LSCB).
+The safeguarding policy and procedures must include an explanation of the action to be taken when there are safeguarding concerns about a child and in the event of an allegation being made against a member of staff, and cover the use of mobile phones and cameras in the setting.https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/596629/EYFS\STATUTORY\FRAMEWORK\2017.pdf

-https://www.foundationyears.org.uk/files/2014/05/eyfs statutory framework march 2012.pdf

-11.3 Whistle-blowing
+14.3 Whistle-blowing

 St White's School has a separate whistleblowing policy that covers concerns regarding the way the school safeguards pupils.
-The policy also makes reference to the School's Health and Safety Polices.
 The Whistleblowing policy explains:

-What areas of malpractice or wrongdoing are covered by the procedures
+• What areas of malpractice or wrongdoing are covered by the procedures the report to parents and/or carers of children attending on a regular basis'.